 (3 p.m.
 UK; 4 p.m.
 Europe; 11 a.m.
 Atlantic; 9 a.m.
 Central; 8 a.m.
 Mountain; 7 a.m.
 Pacific)

-If this time doesn’t work but you would be interested in future, you can sign up for my advance notice list and I’ll let you know about future sessions and time changes.
+If Monday won’t work this term, you can sign up for my advance notice list and I’ll let you know about future sessions.

 How much does it cost?

-It’s $95 for 12 weeks.
-You can sign-up any time before April 26.
-If you try it and decide it’s not for you, you can have a full refund before April 30th.
+If you try it and decide that it’s not for you, you can request a full refund up to January 24th.

 In addition to the subscription price, you will also need to pay long-distance charges.
 I use a service that provides a number in your local country.
 The Canadian number is a US area code.
 The UK number is a mobile.
 You may be able to do this from your office phone.
 You may want to investigate long distance plans.
 You can also buy minutes with Skype at a reasonable rate.
 You will not be on the phone for the full 2-hour meeting.
 Each meeting will have less than 40 minutes actually on the phone (in 2 parts).

-Registration for the current session is now closed.
-If you would like to be notified when registration opens for the next session, subscribe to my Advance Notice List
+Registration for A Meeting With Your writing is now closed.
+If you would like to be notified when it opens for the next quarter, please subscribe to the advance notice list.

 Still not sure?